ArjunNair/Zero-Emulator/README.md

-# Zero - A ZX Spectrum Emulator
+# Zero X - A cross platform ZX Spectrum emulator
-Zero is a spectrum emulator written entirely on the .NET platform, using C#, and requires .NET framework 4.7 or above.
+Zero X is a cross platform port of the previous Windows only emulator.
+This version is based on Avalonia and SDL 3 and was ported using Claude AI.

+Note that much of the code is still my hand rolled one, over 10+ years, so any errors in emulation accuracy or feature implementation in this version are my own.

-The philosophy behind Zero is to provide a highly accurate emulation of the various Spectrum models while also providing a nice, user friendly experience.
+The philosophy behind Zero X is to provide a highly accurate emulation of the various Spectrum models while also providing a modern, user friendly experience.

 ![Zero running Exolon](zero_hero.png)